kevmannn/yieldboon/README.md

 ### Chasing down bugs related to working with cached state
 > ...

+### Not letting focus on implementation quietly overrule purpose
+> ...

 ### Imagining what would bring the most utility to an agriculturally-minded user
 > ...